satoutahhaithem/xotorch_support_jetson/README.md

 **FOR NVIDIA JETSON INSTALL SEE [THIS ARTICLE](https://docs.nvidia.com/deeplearning/frameworks/install-pytorch-jetson-platform/index.html) FOR PYTORCH INSTALL**

+**FOR NVIDIA GPU USERS:** For optimal performance with large language models, you can use the TensorRT-LLM inference engine:

 ```
 $ pip install torch torchvision torchaudio
 $ pip install torchtune
 $ pip install torchao
+$ pip install tensorrt-llm
+$ ./optimize_tensorrt_llm.sh  # Run this to optimize your NVIDIA GPU for TensorRT-LLM
 ```

 After install, use the **xot** command